joantolos/angular-tour-of-heroes/README.md

 [Tour of heroes](https://ng-tour-of-heroes-tutorial.herokuapp.com)

 I have written a blog post explaining the whole process and some experiences during the development.
+[Blog post](http://www.joantolos.com/blog/angulartutorial/)

 # AngularTourOfHeroes